 The line confirms exports from only PPP Facilities to Duncrue Street.
 NI Water's sludge's are not included in this line, but are captured in Table 42 Line 39 instead.

-The number reported excludes grit and screenings, which are sent to landfill.
+The number reported excludes grit and screenings of 0.140 ttds, which are the volumes sent to landfill.

 Line 42 - Sludge exported to Other PPP facilities